frcteam195/CKRIOPassthru/README.md

 -

 ### Dependencies
 Before continuing, Docker must be installed on your host computer.
-[Learn how to install Docker here](https://docs.docker.com/engine/install/)
+[Learn how to install Docker here.](https://docs.docker.com/engine/install/) If you do not wish to install Docker, skip to the section on [host installation](#alternate)

 -